Community Pharmacist Program – Resources for pharmacists

 • treatment of shingles

-• treatment of flare-up of mild plaque psoriasis
+• resupply of treatment for flare-up of mild plaque psoriasis

-• resupply of select oral contraceptive pills without a prescription for women
+• resupply of select hormonal contraception without a prescription for women or gender diverse person with female biology

 • treatment for uncomplicated urinary tract infections in women